 Incumbent officeholders and candidates active in prior elections who are not sure whether their candidate committees are dissolved should contact the Commission.
-A candidate committee which is inactive but not dissolved is still subject to all filing requirements.
+A candidate committee which is inactive but not dissolved is subject to all filing requirements.

-Election year Campaign Statement (NADC Form B-1): Candidate committees of candidates seeking office in the 2024 elections must file Campaign Statements.
+Election year Campaign Statement (NADC Form B-1): Candidate committees of candidates seeking office in the 2025 Lincoln elections must file Campaign Statements.
 A campaign statement is a public document which discloses who has made contributions to the candidate committee and the amount of contributions.
 Campaign statements also disclose expenditures made by the committee.
 Campaign statements must be filed according to the following schedule:

-Primary Election (May 14, 2024)
+Lincoln Primary Election (April 8, 2025)